Cedar St. Tavern

 Beginning in 1866 in New York's financial district, the Cedar St. Tavern saw several locations until settling into the 40s bohemian neighborhood of Greenwich Village.
 It was during this time that many of America's most prolific painters, writers and musicians congregated over drink and intellectual banter.
 The 50s brought in the New York School with Pollack, de Kooning, Rothko, Kline, and writers like Ginsberg, Kerouac and Corso.
 This location signifies an inspiring moment in history, with its stories and creative caché that will most likely never happen again.
-This scent takes its name from this place in time and an aroma of worked-in attire, old-fashioned 50s cologne, and a carefree regime best describe it.
+This scent takes its name from this place in time and an aroma of worked-in attire, old-fashioned 50s spritz, and a carefree regime best describe it.
 The notes that carry it and the unsubtle attitude of the person wearing it make it happen.

 Available in a 2.7 oz. aluminum bottle with spray dispenser.